-Most of us experience - or at least begin—menopause during our 50s, and this brings with it estrogen-deficient skin and some of the most surprising changes since our teenage years.
-The main issues tend to be skin dryness, pigmentation, and hormonal breakouts, so ensure your products are up to the job.
+Most of us experience - or at least begin to experience - menopause during our 50s, and this brings with it estrogen-deficient skin and some of the most surprising changes since our teenage years.
+The main issues tend to be skin dryness, pigmentation, and hormonal breaking out, so ensure your products are up to the job.

 Dr. Sadowski also stresses the importance of being consistent.
 "Use a serum, eye cream, moisturizer as a basic twice daily routine," he says, and to keep an eye out for products containing antioxidants, anti-inflammatories, growth factors, hyaluronic acid, and collagen peptides help improve collagen production and improve overall skin tone and texture.

-If you're not shy of needles, a session of Botox or hylauronic acid filler every six months to a year, depending on need, can work wonders on deep lines and loss of facial volume.
+Tweakments: If you're not shy of needles and want to go down the injectable route, a session of Botox or hylauronic acid filler every six months to a year, depending on need, can work wonders on deep lines and loss of facial volume.

 Skincare routine for your 60s and beyond

 Skincare routine for your 60s(opens in new tab)

 Older, more fabulous and undoubtedly wiser, you know what works for your skin and it’s not going to change that much or throw any unexpected curveballs your way.
 Now, it’s about maintaining that ageless complexion you've worked hard for.
 Holding onto hydration, dealing with a loss of firmness, and fading pigmentation are likely to be your biggest concerns.

 What to add to your basic skincare routine: